Galactic grand slam: NASA's Dart crashes into asteroid

 “We have impact!”
 Mission Control's Elena Adams announced, jumping up and down and thrusting her arms skyward.

 Telescopes around the world and in space aimed at the same point in the sky to capture the spectacle.
-Though the impact was immediately obvious — Dart’s radio signal abruptly ceased — it will be days or even weeks to determine how much the asteroid’s path was changed.
+Though the impact was immediately obvious — Dart’s radio signal abruptly ceased — it will take as long as a couple of months to determine how much the asteroid’s path was changed.

-“Now is when the science starts,” said NASA’s Lori Glaze, planetary science division director.
-“Now we’re going to see for real how efffective we were.”

 The $325 million mission was the first attempt to shift the position of an asteroid or any other natural object in space.